learningequality/kolibri/docs/start/getting_started.rst

 Starting a demoserver
 ^^^^^^^^^^^^^^^^^^^^^
-You can start a Kolibri instance running any pex file by setting by setting the appropriate environment variables in your local copy of `env.list` then running the commands:
+You can start a Kolibri instance running any pex file by setting the appropriate environment variables in your local copy of `env.list` then running the commands:

 .. code-block:: bash